ZhaoqiZachYang/knowledge-reinvent-jobs/README.md

 # Evolutionary modeling reveals that value-oriented knowledge creation behaviors reinvent jobs

-This repository includes codes and data used in the paper "Evolutionary modeling reveals that value-oriented knowledge creation behaviors reinvent jobs", which has been accepted in principle by Humanities and Social Sciences Communications (Nature HSSCOMMS).
+This repository includes codes and data used in the paper "Evolutionary modeling reveals that value-oriented knowledge creation behaviors reinvent jobs", published in Humanities and Social Sciences Communications (Nature HSSCOMMS).
+Please see the following link for our work: https://www.nature.com/articles/s41599-025-04706-1.

 ## Codes